plotly/plotly.py-docs/notebooks/histograms.md

 trace0 = go.Histogram(
     x=x0,
     histnorm='percent',
-    name='control', # name used in legend
-    xbins=dict( # bins used for histogram
+    name='control', # name used in legend and hover labels xbins=dict( # bins used for histogram
         start=-4.0,
         end=3.0,